cilium/cilium/Documentation/community/roadmap.rst

 Codebase modularization
 ~~~~~~~~~~~~~~~~~~~~~~~

-As the project is growing in complexity it is becoming increasingly important to be able
+As the project is growing in complexity it is becoming increasingly important
-to divide it into more manageable chunks.
-To achieve this, we're working on modularizing the
+to be able to divide it into more manageable chunks.
+To achieve this, we're
-codebase and going from a tightly coupled design (one large initialization and configuration)
+working on modularizing the codebase and going from a tightly coupled design
-to a more loosely coupled design of mostly self-contained modules.
-This will make Cilium
+(one large initialization and configuration) to a more loosely coupled design
+of mostly self-contained modules.
+This will make Cilium internals easier to
-internals easier to comprehend, test and extend.
+comprehend, test and extend.

 Contributions in this area are very welcome.
-To get started, take a look at the :ref:`guide-to-the-hive`
+To get started, take a look at the
-documentation and the issues referenced from `modularization meta issue <modularization-issue_>`_.
+:ref:`guide-to-the-hive` documentation and the issues referenced from
-If you have any questions or ideas please join us on the #sig-modularization channel on `Cilium Slack <slack_>`_.
+`modularization meta issue <modularization-issue_>`_.
+If you have any questions
+or ideas please join us on the ``#sig-modularization`` channel on `Cilium
+Slack`_.

 .. _rm-influence: